HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning

 From a macro perspective of the model, the FVP and QGE modules collaboratively emphasize the attribute information in $\mathbf{\Gamma}$, and the graph reconstruction acts to adapt $\mathbf{\Gamma}$ to the graph structure to seek balanced attribute and graph consensus.
 To also make the reconstructed graph sparse to be graph clustering friendly, the joint loss function is designed as a combination of the graph reconstruction term $\mathcal{L}_{kl}$, spectral clustering term $\mathcal{L}_{sc}$, and regularization term $\mathcal{L}_{reg}$, which can be written as

 where $\alpha$ and $\beta$ are trade-off hyper-parameters.
 We adopt $\mathcal{L}_{kl}$ to quantify the reconstruction loss by

 where $n$ is the number of nodes, $\mathbf{\tilde{A}}$ and $\mathbf{\hat A}$ are the original Laplacian adjacency matrix and the adjacency matrix reconstructed by Eq.~(\ref{re}), respectively.
-By minimizing $\mathcal{L}_{kl}$, consensus embeddings $\mathbf{\Gamma}$ can be achieved on the graph topology reflected by $\mathbf{\tilde{A}}$ and the learned embeddings of the node attributes indicated by $\mathbf{\hat{A}}$.
+By minimizing $\mathcal{L}_{kl}$, consensus embeddings $\mathbf{\Gamma}$ can be achieved on the graph topology reflected by $\mathbf{\tilde{A}}$ and the learned attributed graph representation indicated by $\mathbf{\hat{A}}$.
 The regularization term $\mathcal{L}_{reg}$ is to avoid the over-fitting of the model by restricting its complexity.
 The spectral clustering loss term is defined as

 where $\mathbf{L} = \mathbf{D} - \mathbf{\hat{A}}$ is the Laplacian matrix formed based on the degree matrix $\mathbf{D}$ of the original graph structure $\mathbf{A}$ and the learned attributed graph representation $\mathbf{\hat{A}}$.
 Referring to the spectral clustering objective in Eq.~(\ref{sc-process}), $\mathbf{\Gamma}$ of $\mathcal{L}_{sc}$ can be viewed as a relaxed node-cluster affiliation indicator matrix.
 The minimization of $\mathcal{L}_{sc}$ prefers a $\mathbf{\Gamma}$ that can reconstruct graph with sparser adjacency (i.e., smaller values in $\mathbf{D}$) and higher feature similarity of connected nodes (i.e., larger values in $\mathbf{\hat{A}}$), both are consistent with the spectral clustering objective.